chemistzombie/chemistzombie.github.io/_posts/2025-04-24-genshin-impact-signora-launch-speculations.md

   * [Bonus: Numerology](#bonus-numerology)
   * [Conclusion: Signora may become playable in 5.8](#conclusion-signora-may-become-playable-in-58)
 <!-- TOC -->

+## Changelog
+2025-05-xx: Updated to include new information from official media and 5.7 leaks.
+Corrected some information.

+You can view the changes in the commit history of this Github Pages.

 ## A little background on why I want Signora to be playable
 When I first played the game, My first impression of Signora was that she's just your average villainy-type character, and she was simply meant to introduce you to one of the game's antagonistic factions.
 I didn't think about her much back then.
 When she reappeared in Liyue, this thought still didn't change.
 I'd expect to meet her again considering how it seemed that they're in pursuit of the gnoses, but we were also introduced to Childe, another member of the Harbingers.